Sodium hydroxide: Cleaning agent

 Sodium hydroxide is frequently used as an industrial cleaning agent where it is often called "caustic".
 It is added to water, heated, and then used to clean process equipment, storage tanks, etc. It can dissolve grease, oils, fats and protein-based deposits.
 It is also used for cleaning waste discharge pipes under sinks and drains in domestic properties.
 Surfactants can be added to the sodium hydroxide solution in order to stabilize dissolved substances and thus prevent redeposition.
 A sodium hydroxide soak solution is used as a powerful degreaser on stainless steel and glass bakeware.
 It is also a common ingredient in oven cleaners.

 A common use of sodium hydroxide is in the production of parts washer detergents.
 Parts washer detergents based on sodium hydroxide are some of the most aggressive parts washer cleaning chemicals.
 The sodium hydroxide-based detergents include surfactants, rust inhibitors and defoamers.
 A parts washer heats water and the detergent in a closed cabinet and then sprays the heated sodium hydroxide and hot water at pressure against dirty parts for degreasing applications.
 Sodium hydroxide used in this manner replaced many solvent-based systems in the early 1990s when trichloroethane was outlawed by the Montreal Protocol.
 Water and sodium hydroxide detergent-based parts washers are considered to be an environmental improvement over the solvent-based cleaning methods.

-Sodium hydroxide is used in the home as a type of drain opener to unblock clogged drains, usually in the form of a dry crystal or as a thick liquid gel.
-The alkali dissolves greases to produce water soluble products.
-It also hydrolyzes proteins, such as those found in hair, which may block water pipes.
-These reactions are sped by the heat generated when sodium hydroxide and the other chemical components of the cleaner dissolve in water.
+Sodium hydroxide is used in the home as a type of drain openers to unblock clogged drains, usually in the form of a dry crystal or as a thick liquid gel.
+The alkali reacts with greases to produce water soluble soap and glycerol.
+It also hydrolyzes proteins, such as those found in hair, which may block waste water pipes.
+Dissolving sodium hydroxide in water is an exothermic reaction producing considerable quantities of heat which assists in speeding up the reactions with grease and other organic matter.
 Such alkaline drain cleaners and their acidic versions are highly corrosive and should be handled with great caution.